mike14747/rmlbb2/docs/authenticatedPages.md

-### Note:
+# Authenticated Pages

-These templates are in the process of being updated as of 2023-01-03.
+**NOTE**: These templates are in the process of being updated as of 2023-01-03.

-### Protected page template
+## Protected page template

 ```js
 import { useState, useEffect } from 'react';